Justin-Sawyer/recipes-and-deliveries/README.md

 };
 ```

-He update the cache_checkout_data() to add this value to Stripe's metadata:
+He updated the cache_checkout_data() to add this value to Stripe's metadata:

 ```
 @require_POST